 Keep reading to discover what to expect during your visit to Oskar Schindler’s Factory Museum in Krakow, including tips for visiting, how to get there, ticket information and more.

 OSKAR SCHINDLER’S FACTORY : A BIT OF HISTORY

-65,000 Jewish people lived in Krakow before World War II, but most of the Jewish population was relocated during the Nazi occupation.
+65,000 Jewish people lived in Krakow before World War II, but most of the Jewish population were relocated during the Nazi occupation.
 Krakow’s remaining 16,000 Jews were forcibly moved into the Jewish Ghetto, a 20 hectare area of the city which was enclosed by barded wire and a stone wall.
 Living conditions in the Ghetto were horrific, with 4 families assigned to each apartment.

 The Jewish Ghetto was essentially a holding area, and most of the people living within its walls were eventually moved to nearby concentration camps.
 The Jews living in the Ghetto were not allowed to leave unless they were employed by nearby establishments, such as Schindler’s Factory.